getgud-io/cpp-getgud-sdk/README.md

 #### Spawn Action

 To add a spawn action to a match, use the `SendSpawnAction` function.
-This marks the Spawn of every `Player` in side the Match.
+This marks the Spawn of every `Player` inside the Match.

 ```cpp
 bool SendSpawnAction(std::string matchGuid,